dev-song/3d-home/README.md

 - Contact section
 - Guestbook section

-This homepage is also made of following skills:
+This homepage is also made with following skills:

 - HTML/CSS
 - JavaScript